Rashycoder/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this function for file 2 is a function that prints 10 times the alphabet, in lowercase, followed by a new line file number 3 is a function that checks for lowercase characters File 4 has a function that checks for alphabetic characters
+this function for file 2 is a function that prints 10 times the alphabet, in lowercase, followed by a new line file number 3 is a function that checks for lowercase characters File 4 has a function that checks for alphabetic characters function in file number 5 returns the sign of a number